Thomas Ströhl

-Thomas Ströhl (born October 10, 1988) is a German footballer who plays as a left-back for Hildesheim.
+Thomas Ströhl (born 10 October 1988) is a German former footballer who played as a left-back.

 Career

 Ströhl began his career with Rot-Weiß Erfurt and made his debut for the club in May 2008, as a substitute for Alexander Schnetzler in a 1–1 draw with VfB Lübeck and over the next five years made over 90 appearances in the 3.
 Liga.
 He signed for Goslarer SC in 2013 and Carl Zeiss Jena a year later.